danieltov/duelclub/README.md

 # Murderous Wizard Children Club

 This is my take on a click-based brawler game.
-Harry Potter-themed.
+Harry Potter-themed, of course.

 ### Here's how the app works: